Erich Brauer: Early life

 He was born in Berlin to Fanny (Krebs) and Adolf Brauer, when it was part of the German Empire under Prussian leadership.
 As a young man, his first interest was in graphics, and later he added studies in ethnology.
 Even after he had changed his vocation, he would still decorate his letters and writings with graphic artwork and would later make a livelihood from doing graphic artwork for the Jewish National Fund.

-In Germany, Brauer belonged to a Jewish youth movement, youth primarily drawn from assimilated Jewish families who had taken an interest in Zionism, and which called themselves Jung Juda (Young Judea).
+In Germany, Brauer belonged to Jung Juda (Young Judea), a Jewish youth movement consisting of German Jewish youth primarily drawn from assimilated Jewish families who had taken an interest in Zionism.
 One of the fellow members of this group whom he had befriended was Gershom Scholem.
-During the years of the First World War, 1915–1916, the two co-edited and published a lithographic magazine entitled, Die Blauweisse Brille ("Glasses in Blue and White"), in which three issues (50-100 lithographed copies) were printed in the printing press owned by Scholem's father, and which treated on the war from a Zionist-Jewish perspective, but written with a comical and humorous flair.
+During the years of the First World War, 1915–1916, the two co-edited and published a lithographic magazine entitled, Die Blauweisse Brille ("Blue-and-White Eyeglasses"), in which three issues (50-100 lithographed copies) were printed in the printing press owned by Scholem's father, and which treated on the war from a Zionist-Jewish perspective, but written with a comical and humorous flair.
 Brauer is noted there for his expressionist style.